 One of DC’s early streetcar suburbs, Columbia Heights experienced a wave of development in the early 2000s.
 Now, it blends modern architecture (much of it holding restaurants and bars) with historic buildings both down-home and grand.
 Add a longtime Hispanic population and verdant, statue-filled Meridian Hill Park, and you have the makings of a great afternoon or evening off the Mall.

 A dramatic tiered fountain, statues of historic figures like Dante and Joan of Arc and aggregate concrete walls make this early 20th-century park feel like a slice of Europe in the middle of the District.
 Benches, a large grassy area and tall, shade-producing trees make it an ideal spot for relaxing with a book, a picnic with your kids or for taking a jog.
 On weekends, the greenspace hops with yoga-doing millennials, frisbee-throwing families and, every Sunday afternoon, an African-style drum circle.

 Many restaurants thrive on 11th Street NW, but it’s also a buzzing byway for happy hour or late-night drinks.
-Fill up on local suds from the Meridian Pint, settle in at Maple's bar for buy-one-get-one mimosas and bloody marys during weekend brunch, dance to DJs on weekend nights upstairs at the delightfully divey, memorabilia-filled Wonderland Ballroom or enjoy cocktails, barbecue and beer inside the Kangaroo Boxing Club, whose throwback room is decorated with black and white photos of old DC.
+Settle in at Maple's bar for buy-one-get-one mimosas and bloody marys during weekend brunch, dance to DJs on weekend nights upstairs at the delightfully divey, memorabilia-filled Wonderland Ballroom or enjoy cocktails, barbecue and beer inside the Kangaroo Boxing Club, whose throwback room is decorated with black and white photos of old DC.

 From April through December, produce farmers, flower sellers, taco-makers and local crafters set up shop on Saturday mornings on a paved plaza near the Metro station on 14th Street NW.
 Live music and kids activities like balloon-animal making add to the fun.